 The Stoic: Most of the time — that is, unlike most Klingons.
 This was explained in Deep Space Nine as being the result of constant self-control after he accidentally killed a human friend whilst playing football as a child.
 The only time this image cracks is when he slips into Unstoppable Rage.

-This was explained in "Heart of Glory", TNG's first Klingon-centric episode.
+This was showcased quite heavily in "Heart of Glory."
+TNG's first Klingon-centric episode.

 "Stop Having Fun" Guy: Frequently falls into this.
 He usually comes off more as a humorless stiff than a badass Klingon warrior.